-This creamy shrimp aka prawn risotto with tomatoes and green peas is an easy one pan meal that is delicious and comforting.
+This creamy shrimp risotto (aka prawn risotto) with tomatoes and green peas is an easy one pan meal that is delicious and comforting.

-If prawns are not your favourite, take a look at our Chicken Risotto with Mushrooms recipe.
+If seafood isn’t your favourite, take a look at my Chicken Risotto with Mushrooms recipe.

 I can’t think of a better comfort meal for myself than a creamy risotto.
-It’s hard to resist a bowl of steaming risotto when plump juicy prawns are involved.
-I can never decide between prawn pasta or prawn risotto.
+It’s hard to resist a bowl of steaming risotto when plump juicy shrimp are involved.
+I can never decide between shrimp pasta or shrimp risotto.
 I love them both!

 I chose prawns (or shrimp in the US) for my risotto simply because they are my favourite type of seafood.
 But don’t let my personal preference stop you from adding scallops, mussels or clams.